 With a top-rated K-8 school at the center of every village, students are never far from academic excellence.
-Located in the esteemed Lammersville Unified School District, students can walk or bike to Sebastian Questa, Bethany or Wicklund Elementary Schools, with Altamont Elementary and Mountain House High School coming in 2014.
+Located in the esteemed Lammersville Unified School District, students can walk or bike to Sebastian Questa, Bethany, Altamont or Wicklund Elementary Schools, and Mountain House High School.
 Looking for intelligent life?
 See how we learn.

 452 W. St. Francis Street, Mountain House, CA 95391